The Avon Walk for Breast Cancer is a national series of 39-mile weekend fundraising events launched in 2003 by the Avon Foundation.

 No, your Walker Coach is not able to walk with you as he or she will be helping to produce the Event during the Walk weekend.
 Many Walkers find their own “buddies” to walk with by posting a message on our online message board.

 Your participant packet which will include a complete set of Fundraising and Training Tip Sheets, and your donation coupons (and more!) should arrive within approximately 10-14 days after registering.
-If you register at an Orientation Meeting, you'll get your materials on-site.
+If you register at a Walk Talk, you'll get your materials on-site.

-An Orientation Meeting is a short, informational meeting presented by an Avon Walk staff member.
+A Walk Talk is a short, informational meeting presented by an Avon Walk staff member.
 It’s an opportunity to learn all about the Avon Walk event, get answers to any questions that you may have and meet other participants.
 You can also register and get your materials at these meetings.
-Orientation Meetings are highly encouraged, but not mandatory.
+Walk Talks are highly encouraged, but not mandatory.
 Regularly scheduled meetings are open to all and are posted on this website under the local sections for each event city.

 If you register through our website, you'll first see your Participant ID number in the confirmation e-mail you receive after registering.
 It will also be clearly posted online in your Participant Center.
 For mail registrants, the Walker Kit you receive will include a letter that prominently features your participant ID number.
 If you are in doubt, call your local event office, and our staff can look it up for you.